-These artifacts largely replace traditional system and requirements specifications with new paradigms based on lean-agile development.
-These newer paradigms are intended to help systems builders avoid focusing too early on a “point solution”, based on picking specific requirements and designs far too early in the learning process, but, rather, leave room for an emerging understanding based on intent, not specificity.
+These artifacts mostly replace the traditional system and requirements specifications with new paradigms based on Lean-Agile development.
+These examples are also intended to help teams avoid focusing on a point solution too early and avoid picking specific requirements and designs at the beginning of the learning process.
+Instead, they encourage leaving room for an emerging understanding based on intent, not specificity.

-Taken together, it’s not a trivial model, as Figure 1 illustrates.
+Taken together, it’s a comprehensive model, as Figure 1 illustrates.

 This guidance article is for those consultants and SAFe experts who need to know how it all works together as a system—and for those who provide tooling around SAFe, where the semantics must be unambiguous.

-Note: If the model appears complex, that’s because contemporary software and systems development at scale are complex, even with Agile methods.
-If it’s not needed, it need not be used.
-But teams and programs that are building world-class enterprise solutions of the highest possible quality probably can use most of it.
+If the model appears complex, that’s because contemporary software and systems development at scale is complicated, even with Agile methods.
+If an element is not needed, then it need not be used.
+However, teams and programs that are building world-class enterprise solutions of the highest possible quality can probably apply most of these elements.